nandithak09/ChatBot/README.md

 server.js: Serves as the backend to process the user's questions and return answers by querying the indexed data.

 **Table of Contents**
-Project Overview
+1. Project Overview
-Technologies Used
+2. Technologies Used
-Setup and Installation
-Running the Server
-How to Use
+3.How to Use
-Contributing
+4. Contributing

-Project Overview
+**Project Overview**
 This project allows users to ask how-to questions regarding Segment, mParticle, Lytics, and Zeotap.
 The chatbot uses a custom-built indexer to fetch the relevant documentation, and the backend serves the answers by querying the indexed data.

 **Core Components:**
-indexer.js:
+1. indexer.js:
 Responsible for reading the documentation of each CDP (Segment, mParticle, Lytics, Zeotap) and indexing the content for fast search and retrieval.
-The indexed data is stored and served to the backend to answer questions. server.js:
+The indexed data is stored and served to the backend to answer questions.
+2. server.js:
 The backend server processes the incoming questions from the front end and queries the indexed data for relevant answers.
 It serves the answers back to the frontend, which displays them to the user.

 **Technologies Used**
-Node.js: Server-side JavaScript runtime environment.
+1. Node.js: Server-side JavaScript runtime environment.
-Express.js: Web framework for building the REST API.
+2. Express.js: Web framework for building the REST API.
-File System (fs): For reading and indexing documentation files.
+3. File System (fs): For reading and indexing documentation files.
-Frontend: HTML, CSS, JavaScript for the chatbot UI.
+4. Frontend: HTML, CSS, JavaScript for the chatbot UI.

 **How to Use**
 1. Choose the Platform: Select one of the available platforms (Segment, mParticle, Lytics, Zeotap) from the dropdown.